lizmat/MoarVM-Bytecode/README.md

 The `Frame` class provides these methods:

-### annotation-entries

-A 32-bit unsigned integer offset for the number of annotations of this frame.

-### annotation-offset

-A 32-bit unsigned integer offset in the annotations segment of the bytecode annotations of this frame.

 ### bytecode-length

 A 32-bit unsigned integer representing the number of bytes of bytecode of this frame.